stat-lu/STAE04/index.md

 ### Source code

-The source code for all of the slides can be found at <https://github.com/stat-lu/STAE04>.
+The source code for all of the matieral here can be found at <https://github.com/stat-lu/STAE04>.